 Starting with an idea

 Whatever your idea is, it’s best to start by refining it and figuring out what exactly you want your app to be.
 Writing out your idea is a good way to look things over and catch any issues that might arise.
 Once you’re happy with your vision, it’s time to start working on a prototype.

 There are many online prototyping tools you can use to help you with this step.
-Creating a prototype or wireframes of your app is important because it gives you something concrete to show others, whether it’s friends or potential customers for feedback, or to designers and developers who have a starting point before they build.
-There are softwares you can use to create your prototype, or websites like FluidUI where you can create your wireframes, access built-in component libraries, collaborate with your team and preview the final prototype on your device.
+Creating wireframes for your website and app is important because it gives you something concrete to show others, whether it’s friends or potential customers for feedback, or to designers and developers who have a starting point before they build.
+There are software you can use to create your prototype, or websites like FluidUI where you can create your wireframes, access built-in component libraries, collaborate with your team, and preview the final prototype on your device.

 If the idea of creating a whole prototype on your own is overwhelming, try looking for inspiration and taking design elements you like from other apps and recreating them within your project.
 Don’t steal someone else’s design, but borrow ideas that work!

 Once you’ve finished your prototype, it’s important to have it tested by potential users.
 They’ll let you know if it’s usable, if there are any features that need to be added or changed, and if it’s a viable product.

 Once you’ve finished the prototype phase and are happy with the product, you can start to build your app for real.
 There are essentially two ways to go about this: outsource the build, or do it in-house.

 Outsourcing can be an affordable option, and there’s always the possibility to move to your own team once the app is off the ground.
 Outsourcing is also a good option if you don’t have any experience with coding or DevOps, or aren’t looking to hire a permanent developer yet.

 If you’re building the app in-house, there are some pre-requisites you need to have:

 - Knowledge of a database query language like SQL.